CyrusYip/cyrusyip-blog/content/en/post/2023-01-31-install-microcode-on-proxmox.md

 echo "deb http://deb.debian.org/debian/ unstable non-free-firmware" > /etc/apt/sources.list.d/debian-unstable.list
 ```

-Add this to `/etc/apt/preferences.d/unstable-repo`.
+To avoid installing other packages from the unstable repository, add this to `/etc/apt/preferences.d/unstable-repo`.

 ```
-# lower the priority
+# lower the priority of all packages in the unstable repository
 Package: *
 Pin: release o=Debian,a=unstable
 Pin-Priority: 10

-# allow upgrading microcode
+# allow upgrading microcode from the unstable repository
 Package: intel-microcode
 Pin: release o=Debian,a=unstable
 Pin-Priority: 500